Redox Reaction Concepts Tutorial

 - Reactions in which electrons are transferred from one species to another are known as

-- A redox reaction is made up of two reactions:
+- A redox reaction is made up of two half-reactions:

-Electrons are being transferred from the species that undergoes oxidation to the species that undergoes reduction.
+Electrons, e-, are being transferred from the species that undergoes oxidation, M, to the species that undergoes reduction, X:

 - In a redox reaction:

-i) The oxidation state (number) of the species which gains electrons decreases.
+(i) The oxidation state (oxidation number) of the species which gains electrons decreases.

-The oxidation state (number) of the oxidizing agent (oxidant) decreases.
+The oxidation state (oxidation number) of the oxidizing agent (oxidant) decreases.

-ii) The oxidation state (number) of the species which loses electrons increases
+(ii) The oxidation state (oxidation number) of the species which loses electrons increases.

-The oxidation number (state) of the reducing agent (reductant) increases.
+The oxidation number (oxidation state) of the reducing agent (reductant) increases.